Berlin remembers victims of Christmas market terror attack | DW | 19.12.2020

 Archbishop Heiner Koch said during the prayer service: "After December 19, 2016, the history of Berlin is no longer the same as before....
 We remember what violence a human being is capable of."

-Berlin mayor Michael Müller tweeted out a list of the names of the twelve victims adding that they "are not forgotten."
+Berlin Mayor Michael Müller tweeted out a list of the names of the 12 victims adding that they "are not forgotten."

-There were no Christmas markets in the city this year due to the coronavirus pandemic.
+Most Christmas markets in Berlin and across Germany were canceled this year due to the coronavirus pandemic.

-Four years ago a 24-year-old man from Tunisia, whose asylum application had been rejected, shot a Polish truck driver and then used his truck to plow into a Christmas market, killing eleven and injuring dozens more.

-Following the attack he fled to Italy where he was shot four days later by police in Milan.

 ab/dj (dpa, epd)